Pros and Cons of Artificial Intelligence in the Future

 Deep fake news could be, for example, even more dangerous if spread in the domain of politics and political discourses.
 Politicians are increasingly relying on social media to divulge their messages and create effective political propaganda.
 We have already seen the effects of deep fake news during electoral campaigns, which can influence votes and citizens' confidence in the trustworthiness of information, elements potentially destructive for a democracy.

-2. Autonomous Weapons
+2. Autonomous Weapons:

 Drones have been a key part of warfare for years, but they’ve generally been remotely controlled by humans.
 However, current technological developments and AI-powered systems such as image-recognition and autopilot software, are changing the game.